m1kr0ch1p/PrysmTelegram/README.md

-# inTelligram
+# PrysmTelegram

 ## Overview
-**inTelligram** is a Python tool inspired by @sockysec [Telerecon](https://github.com/sockysec/Telerecon/tree/main) and designed for scraping Telegram channels to extract content and uploaded files.
+**PrysmTelegram** is a Python tool inspired by @sockysec [Telerecon](https://github.com/sockysec/Telerecon/tree/main) and designed for scraping Telegram channels to extract content and uploaded files.
 It facilitates data analysis for intelligence and investigative purposes.

 ## Features
 - **Content Extraction**: Scrapes messages and files from specified Telegram channels.